-In the past few years, PLC Fire Safety Solutions have been involved in numerous fire and life safety studies for historical structures in Atlantic Canada.
+In the past few years, PLC Fire Safety Engineering (PLC) has been involved in numerous fire and life safety studies for historical structures in Atlantic Canada.
 Most of these historical buildings are government or municipality owned, where the history of the buildings is important to the culture of Atlantic Canadians.
 When renovations are planned for these buildings, it is very important to stakeholders that the historical aesthetics be maintained as much as possible.

 When historical buildings are open to the public and treated as an assembly occupancy, this can raise legitimate concerns from the local authority having jurisdiction (AHJ).
 If renovations are planned, this can also trigger several fire and life safety requirements when applying current building codes.
 Such requirements include non-combustible construction, automatic sprinkler protection, rated floor assemblies, etc. The question that comes is is: How do you deal with 150-year-old combustible buildings that are required to be non-combustible by a current building code?

-At PLC Fire Safety Solutions, we are well versed in the building codes and fire protection engineering principles.
+At PLC, we are well versed in the building codes and fire protection engineering principles.
 Our knowledge through advanced education and training in developing alternative solutions and performance-based-designs has allowed us to be successful in developing economic solutions for these historical buildings.